 He often acts for vulnerable individuals, including those with mental health issues.
 He is skilled at identifying innovative and persuasive legal arguments and is interested in the overlap between criminal and human rights law.

-Tom has advised on difficult issues surrounding disclosure and legal professional privilege in a high profile criminal investigation.
+Tom has advised on difficult issues surrounding disclosure and legal professional privilege in high profile criminal investigations.

 Before joining Chambers, Tom was an intern to Sir Adrian Fulford at the International Criminal Court in The Hague.

 Tom has a busy and varied family practice.